alyrasmy/solace-samples-javarto/docs/_tutorials/publish-subscribe.md

 export LD_LIBRARY_PATH=`pwd`/solclientj/lib:$LD_LIBRARY_PATH
 ```

-If you start the `TopicSubscriber` with a single argument for the Solace message router host address it will connect and wait for a message.
+If you start the `TopicSubscriber`, with the required arguments of your Solace messaging, it will connect and wait for a message.

 ```
-$ ./build/staged/bin/TopicSubscriber <HOST>
+$ ./build/staged/bin/TopicSubscriber <host:port> <client-username>@<message-vpn> <client-password>
 TopicSubscriber initializing...
  Initializing the Java RTO Messaging API...
  Creating a context ...